Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Discussion

-One of our main conclusions is that AGN activity alone is not capable of converting the CC into a NCC.
+One of our main conclusions is that AGN activity alone is not capable of significantly increasing the entropy within the entire core region of {\sc RomulusC}, or completely shutting off cooling.
 This is in contrast to the results of idealized simulations of AGN feedback in the ICM \citep[e.g.,][]{Li2015, li_ruszkowski_bryan_2016}, where gas in the core goes through cycles of over- and under-heating by the AGN, corresponding to CC and NCC states of the core gas.
 There can be two factors at play here.
-First, their ICM did not have turbulence other than that sourced from the AGN outflows. \citet{Gaspari2013} and \citet{Prasad2018} have shown that the presence of turbulence in the ICM enhances the formation of cold phase gas by 1-2 orders of magnitude.
+First, these idealised simulations did not have turbulence other than that sourced from the AGN outflows. \citet{Gaspari2013} and \citet{Prasad2017} have shown that the presence of turbulence in the ICM enhances the formation of cold phase gas by 1-2 orders of magnitude.
 In the absence of this turbulence seeding additional thermal instability at larger radii, such idealised simulations have a much easier time overheating the core, since the core is not replenished as efficiently by inflows.
-Secondly, few idealised simulations have included a BCG, such as the one that forms in {\sc RomulusC}. \citet{Prasad2018} found that adding a BCG potential increases the core density and decreases the core entropy, fortifying the CC and making it harder to disrupt.
+Secondly, few idealised simulations have included a BCG, such as the one that forms in {\sc RomulusC}. \citet{Prasad2018} found that adding a BCG potential increases the core density and decreases the core entropy, fortifying a CC structure and making it harder to disrupt.